ApiLogicServer/Docs/docs/Tutorial.md

 1. Navigate to `Customer`
       * Login using the recommended credentials
       * Depending on your screen size, you may need to hit the "hamburger menu" (top left) to see the left menu<br/><br/>
-2. Click the Customer row  to see Customer Details
+2. Click the first Customer row  to see Customer Details
 3. Observe the `Placed Order List` tab at the bottom
 4. Click the first Order row
 5. Observe the `Order Detail List` tab at the bottom